Map & Set

 >>> m

-, equality works as if the JSMap was a normal dict — order does not matter and the number of items must be equal.
+2Equality between JSMap instances works as if you compared a list of both map’s items.
+When comparing JSMap to normal Python dict, equality works as if the JSMap was a normal dict — order does not matter and the number of items must be equal.
 Same-value-zero is only used for internally matching keys, not for external equality.

 Equality examples: